 Here $i$ and $p$ are the obvious inclusion and projection.

 {\sc Main results.} This paper is concerned with a Floer homology long exact sequence of Gysin type.
 Let $(W,\om)$ be a symplectic manifold with contact type boundary satisfying

 Our main class of examples consists of exact symplectic manifolds.
 Let $a$ be a free homotopy class of loops in $W$.
 One can define in this situation {\bf symplectic homology groups} $SH_*^a(W)$ and {\bf \boldmath$S^1$-equivariant symplectic homology groups} $SH_*^{a,S^1}(W)$, as well as variants $SH_*^+(W)$, $SH_*^{+,S^1}(W)$ truncated in positive values of the action functional when $a=0$.
-The original definition is due to Viterbo~\cite{V} and we refer to \S\ref{sec:S1equivsymplhom} for the details of the construction.
+The original definition was outlined by Viterbo~\cite{V} and we present all the details in~\S\ref{sec:S1equivsymplhom}.
 Our first result is the following.

 \begin{theorem} The symplectic homology groups fit into an exact sequence of Gysin type (we allow $a=+$)

 \end{theorem}